syre-data/tutorials/intermediate/fireworks/README.md

 > Documentation should also be available using your editors hints.

 #### Finding Assets
 The first thing we want to do is get the actual data we will operate on.
-To do this Thot has two API calls:
+To do this Syre has two API calls:
 + **`find_asset`:** Finds a single Asset matching the provided filter, returning the `None` type for the language if no matches are found.
 If multiple matches are found, a random one is returned.
 + **`find_assets`:** Finds multiple Assets matching the filter as a `list` in the given language.